WorldOfZero/dotcom/web/content/posts/modular-board-game-table.md

 > Note: a few parts of this project are still a work-in-progress and have been marked as a stub.
 Designs for them don't exist yet and may change.
 If you added your own custom bits, lmk and I can list it here as well for others to find and use.

+## Why 2'x4'?

+A 2'x4' table allows 6 people to fit quiet tightly together around the table or 4 people to fit comfortably (2 along each long side or 1 along all 4 sides).
+This also provides ample space for most chairs to fit under the table comfortably.

+For wargaming tables typically will want to be 4'x6' which this table can provide by combining 3 tables side by side (it's actually oversized for this purpose).

+Furthermore, a number of standard tabletops and countertops are available in these dimensions.
+This means that tabletops can be sourced from typical hardwood countertop or workbench stores and used on this table without modification or the requirement of woodworking tools.

 ## Components

 ### 2'x4' Modular Gaming Table